Dry Eye Treatment in Long Grove

 What Causes Dry Eyes?

-Environment – dry wind, dry air and dry climates can evaporate the tears.
-Home and car heaters, air conditioners, fans and hair dryers also cause tears to evaporate.
+Environment – dry wind, dry air and dry climates can cause tears to evaporate much faster. heaters at home or in the car, air conditioners, fans and hair dryers can also speed up evaporation.

 Medication – these include antidepressants, decongestants and blood pressure medications.